webplatform/docs/tutorials/webcomponents/htmlimports/index.md

 </body>
 </pre>

-'''Note:''' This very last approach is least preferable.
-The parser doesn't start to work on the import content until late in the page.
+'''Note:''' ''This very last approach is least preferable.
+The parser doesn't start to work on the import content until late in the page.''

 ==Things to remember==